The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Introduction

 \section{Introduction}

-Key Word Spotting (KWS) is a classic task of identifying specific key words in streaming speech, with primary applications in voice assistants and interfaces.
-Traditional KWS systems used to limit to a fixed set of key words in a certain language.
-It still remains a challenging task to develop open-vocabulary KWS systems that can deal with any input, and even more challenging to develop such a system for any language in the world \cite{lopez2021deep}.
-Currently most open-vocabulary KWS models still require a few samples to adapt to new words and struggles to perform zero-shot adaption.
-Effort has been made to multilingual KWS models but they are mostly limited to a dozen of languages \cite{mazumder21_interspeech,lei2023multilingual,reuter2023multilingual} and has not been shown to generalize to arbitrary unseen languages effectively.

-With the availability of multilingual data and the rapid development of neural speech models, accumulating evidence indicates that scaling up the multilingual data can tremendously improve the performance of multilingual speech processing \cite{conneau2020unsupervised,babu2021xls,radford2023robust}.
-However, multilingual KWS has yet to benefit from the scale of multilingual data.
+The diversity of human speech presents a formidable challenge to multilingual speech processing systems.
+Recently, accumulating evidence indicates that scaling up the multilingual data can tremendously improve the performance of multilingual speech processing \cite{conneau2020unsupervised,babu2021xls,radford2023robust,pratap2023scaling}.
+However, it remains incredibly difficult, if not impossible, to gather large-scale data from every language in the world.
+It is becoming increasingly critical to develop speech processing systems that generalize to arbitrary unseen languages.

+Despite the seeming diversity, sounds of human speech are highly constrained by the anatomical structure of the human vocal tract, which is universally shared by all humans \cite{gick2013articulatory}.
+Typological research has also shown that most, if not all, human speech can be represented by around 150 phonemes and diacritics \cite{moran2014phoible,gordon2016phonological}.
+The limited degrees of freedom in human articulation have enabled phoneticians and linguists to craft universal symbolic representations of human speech, that is, the \textbf{International Phonetic Alphabet (IPA)} \cite{international1999handbook}.

+Prior studies have shown that phoneme-based ASR models generalize to unseen languages \citep{li2020universal,xu22b_interspeech,glocker23_interspeech}.
+In this project, we aim to provide yet another positive answer to this central question: \textbf{can we build multilingual speech processing systems that generalize to arbitrary languages through the use of universal IPA symbols?} Specifically, we focus on two classic tasks in speech processing, \textbf{key word spotting (KWS)} and \textbf{forced alignment}.
+KWS is a task of identifying specific keywords in streaming speech, whereas forced alignment refers to aligning intervals of a speech signal to a given sequence of phonetic symbols.
+Both tasks are relevant in many practical applications such as voice assistant, speech synthesis, language documentation, etc. Yet neither task has been tackled with general systems that generalize to all languages.

-To tackle these challenges, we proposed Contrastive Language-Audio Pretraining with International phonetic Alphabet (CLAP-IPA), a phoneme-to-speech retrieval model based on the contrastive dual encoder architecture of CLAP \cite{wu2023large} but pretrained with phoneme-speech pairs.
-Trained on our carefully curated multilingual speech corpora with phonemic transcriptions, the proposed model is capable of performing zeroshot open-vocabulary KWS in any language, including languages not seen by the model during training.
+This study represents an attempt to build cross-linguistically generalizable systems for KWS and forced alignment.
+First, we present the \ipapack, a multilingual speech corpora in 115 languages with phonemic transcriptions, totaling over 1000 hours and carefully checked by trained linguists.
+Secondly, with the \ipapack, we proposed Contrastive Language-Audio Pretraining with International Phonetic Alphabet (\ourclap{}), a phoneme-to-speech retrieval model with contrastive pretraining on phoneme-speech pairs.
+Evaluations on 95 unseen languages suggest that \ourclap{} is capable of performing zero-shot open-vocabulary KWS in any language without adaption, including languages not seen during training.